jamestthompson3/tendril-wiki/README.md

 ### Running the wiki

 After bootstrapping the wiki, you can run `tendril` to start the webserver.

+You can also run tendril wiki as a service on your operating system.
+Inside the `services` directory, you'll find template files for both Linux and MacOS (PRs for Windows support are welcome :^) ).
+This will allow to configure tendril wiki to automatically start when you log into your computer.

 ### Building a static site